The role of the Department

-The Department for Communities is charged with caring for the natural and built heritage and will not hesitate to enforce The Historic Monuments and Archaeological Objects (NI) Order 1995 to deter those who choose to damage and/or loot archaeological sites for personal gain.
-But the Department is also aware that it needs the support of the public, particularly those who already have an interest in the past.
-It also needs to educate and inform those who participate in treasure hunting.
+The Department for Communities is charged with caring for our historic environment and will not hesitate to enforce The Historic Monuments and Archaeological Objects (NI) Order 1995 to deter those who choose to damage and/or loot archaeological sites for personal gain.
+At the same time, the Department is also aware that it needs the support of the public, particularly those who already have an interest in the past.
+It will also seek to educate and inform those who participate in metal detecting.

 The Historic Monuments and Archaeological Objects (NI) Order 1995 introduced specific restrictions on the possession and use of detecting devices.